chainwikinet/wikijs-farm-content/getting-started-UNI.md

 Sounds too good to be true, you say?
 Good point.
 You need to understand the risk if Impermanent Loss by playing in this pool.

 > If you don't understand IL, I highly suggest you stop right here and do a little homework.
-Personally, I had to watch [this video](https://www.youtube.com/watch?v=8XJ1MSTEuU0) 3 times, and read a few blog posts for it to finally sink in.
+Personally, I had to watch [this video](https://www.youtube.com/watch?v=8XJ1MSTEuU0) and read [this blog](https://blog.bancor.network/beginners-guide-to-getting-rekt-by-impermanent-loss-7c9510cb2f22) a good 3 times or so for it to finally sink in.
 {.is-danger}

 So you do want to live on the edge!
 Okay!
 Let's get going!